Cheese Savoury Sandwich Filling

 Instructions

-• Peel the onion and carrot and grate these into a bowl with the cheese.
+• Peel and grate the onion and carrot and add them to the bowl.

-• Butter the bread rolls and spoon the filling inside
+• Butter the bread rolls or stottie and spoon the filling inside.

 Notes

-Salad cream can be substituted instead of mayonnaise.
+• Salad cream can be used instead of mayonnaise for a tangier flavour.

 Cheese savoury sandwiches: A delciious savoury sandwich filling from North East England